ALL ABOUT THE STAGES OF EMPHYSEMA

 It's also widely believed smoking contributes significantly to arteriosclerosis and heart disease.
 There is also considerable and much researched evidence of other medical conditions attributable to smoking, which medical research and the gathering of doctors evidence is ongoing.
 Emphysema and Lung Cancer are being researched heavily with the latest nano-technology research but until now there are unfortunately no verified major medical break thru's to report at this time.

-Emphysema & Lung Disease - Medical Overview
+Emphysema & Lung Disease - Medical Perspective

 An emphysema related condition is Chronic Obstructive Pulmonary Disease (also known as COPD), a general term for a group of diseases which cause progressive damage to your lungs.
 These diseases include chronic bronchitis, asthma and emphysema.
 Of the approximate 20-million plus Americans with C.O.P.D. it is estimated more than 3-million have symptomatic emphysema and millions more are in the early stages of the chronic lung disease before easily recognized signs and lung disease symptoms appear.